 He was awarded the German Founder’s Prize for his life’s work in 2004.
 He received the Great Cross of Merit of the Order of Merit of the Federal Republic of Germany in 2005.
 In 2009, Reinhold Würth received the French medal “Officier de l’Ordre des Arts et des Lettres” in recognition of his extraordinary merits in the cultural cooperation between Germany and France and was appointed Commander of the French Légion d’Honneur in 2013.
 In 2012, Carmen and Reinhold Würth were awarded the James Simon Prize for their exemplary social and cultural commitment in Germany.
 Reinhold Würth was honored with the International Folkwang Prize in 2013.
 His good reputation is also reflected in the numerous honorary citizenships he was given over the years, including by the towns of Künzelsau and Schwäbisch Hall in Germany, Erstein in France and Palermo in Italy.
 Reinhold Würth is an honorary senator of Karlsruhe Institute of Technology, University of Stuttgart, and Eberhard Karls University of Tübingen; he also holds numerous honorary doctorates, including from University of Palermo in Italy and University of Louisville in Kentucky in the USA.

 Reinhold Würth is a passionate art collector and a devoted champion of culture.
 This passion was ignited back in the 1970s.
-Half a century later, the Würth Collection contains more than 18,500 works of art from over 500 years of art history, and it is still growing.
+Half a century later, the Würth Collection contains about 20,000 works of art from over 500 years of art history, and it is still growing.
 In 2017, in the wake of inaugurating Carmen Würth Forum, Reinhold Würth prompted the foundation of Würth Philharmoniker, the new philharmonic orchestra in the region.
 Museum Würth 2 was opened in 2020 as an extension of Carmen Würth Forum, representing the company’s fifth art museum in Germany and 15th art gallery in Europe.
 Reinhold Würth’s top priority has always been to share his inspiration from art, music, and literature with his employees and with the public at large.